Quick answer

 What Is Social Proof in Sales?

-Social proof in sales is the use of evidence from other customers — case studies, testimonials, logos, references — to build trust and reduce perceived risk.
-If you're asking what social proof in sales is: it's showing prospects that others like them have bought, succeeded, and recommend you — which addresses objection handling around trust and "I've never heard of you."
+Social proof in sales is the use of evidence from other customers, case studies, testimonials, logos, references, to build trust and reduce perceived risk.
+Showing prospects that others like them have bought, succeeded, and recommend you directly addresses objection handling around trust and "I've never heard of you."

 Social Proof Definition